-According to Katie Graves, colorist at Mirror Mirror in Austin, TX, the first thing to do is schedule a color consultation with a professional.
-“Years of color can create bands of different pigments in the hair—not to mention, damage—and it will take a professional to evaluate and come up with a plan to get you close to your natural color.”
+According to Graves, the first thing to do is schedule a color consultation with a professional.
+“Years of color can create bands of different pigments in the hair, not to mention, damage.
+It will take a professional to evaluate everything and come up with a plan to get you close to your natural color.”

-Steven Picciano, celebrity colorist and national artist for Goldwell, says, “If you were going lighter with highlights, you have to schedule a ‘tint back,’ where all of the blonde will be filled—with the pigments natural hair has that blonde does not—and then colored as close to your natural as possible.
-After this point, an occasional gloss will be necessary to keep the previously colored hair looking good until your natural can grow back in.
-If you were going darker or red, your colorist will have to remove that color to a level lighter than your natural hair and then fill it back down to match as closely as possible.”
+Picciano says, “If you were going lighter with highlights, you have to schedule a ‘tint back.’
+This is where all of the blonde will be filled with the pigments natural hair has that blonde does not.
+Then it is dyed as close to your natural as possible.
+After this point, an occasional gloss will be necessary to keep the previously dyed hair looking good until your natural can grow back in.
+If you were going darker or red, your colorist will have to remove that color to a level lighter than your natural hair.
+Then they will fill it back down to match as closely as possible.”

-If your natural color is much lighter or a totally different pigment—think cool blonde versus warm brown, or ashy brown versus dark violet—Graves says it will require a professional who specializes in corrective colors to lighten all of the colored parts of your hair and then color it to match your natural.
+If your natural color is much lighter or a totally different pigment—think cool blonde versus warm brown, or ashy brown versus dark violet—Graves says it will require a professional.
+Look for someone who specializes in corrective colors to lighten all of the colored parts of your hair and then color it to match your natural.
 “We’ve all seen the viral TikTok videos of people melting their hair off with bleach at home,” she notes.
 “This really happens, so do not attempt to ‘fix’ your own color at home.
 The best thing to do in situations like this is be patient and listen to your colorist and talk candidly about what your budget is.
-Corrective colors can be more expensive than a normal highlighting appointment, but it will get you closer to your goal color faster by giving your stylist more time and product to work with.
+Corrective colors can be more expensive than a normal highlighting appointment.
+But, it will get you closer to your goal color faster by giving your stylist more time and product to work with.
 It will likely take more than one appointment to achieve the look your going for, so be open-minded and enjoy the journey to getting back to your natural color!”